Rainbow Fruit Salad

 - Orange: Fresh oranges or canned mandarin oranges

-- Yellow: Fresh pineapple, canned pineapple or mango (sometimes works for orange)
+- Yellow: Fresh or canned pineapple, or mango

-- Green: Kiwi, green grapes or honeydew melon
+- Green: Green grapes, kiwi, or honeydew melon

 - Blue: Blueberries